 This gene product belongs to the 14-3-3 family of proteins which mediate signal transduction by binding to phosphoserine-containing proteins.
 This highly conserved protein family is found in both plants and mammals, and this protein is 99% identical to the mouse, rat and bovine orthologs.
 This gene contains a 7 bp repeat sequence in its 5' UTR, and changes in the number of this repeat have been associated with early-onset schizophrenia and psychotic bipolar disorder. [provided by RefSeq, Jun 2009]

 GeneCards Summary for YWHAH Gene

-YWHAH (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein, Eta) is a Protein Coding gene.
-Diseases associated with YWHAH include bipolar disorder and schizophrenia.
-Among its related pathways are PI3K-Akt signaling pathway and Akt Signaling.
-GO annotations related to this gene include protein heterodimerization activity and enzyme binding.
-An important paralog of this gene is YWHAZ.
+YWHAH (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Eta) is a Protein Coding gene.
+Diseases associated with YWHAH include Schizophrenia and Bipolar Disorder.
+Among its related pathways are NFAT and Cardiac Hypertrophy and Beta-Adrenergic Signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and actin binding.
+An important paralog of this gene is YWHAG.

 UniProtKB/Swiss-Prot for YWHAH Gene

 Adapter protein implicated in the regulation of a large spectrum of both general and specialized signaling pathways.
 Binds to a large number of partners, usually by recognition of a phosphoserine or phosphothreonine motif.
 Binding generally results in the modulation of the activity of the binding partner.
 Negatively regulates the kinase activity of PDPK1.